Becoming an Artist

 By the mid-1950s, Künstler had become a skilled and experienced artist who was receiving commissions from many of the most prominent publications of the day.
 Sports Afield, Boys’ Life, The Saturday Evening Post, Outdoor Life, and True Magazine published his work regularly, and Men’s Adventure, a frequent client, offered both artistic challenge and financial rewards.
 His dynamic illustrations, focusing on themes of man’s encounters with nature, criminals and mobsters, damsels in distress, espionage, and military conflicts were gripping, rich in detail, and immensely popular.

-As the 1950s progressed, Künstler realized that photography and television were starting to change the landscape of the illustration business.
+As the 1950s progressed, Künstler understood that photography and television were starting to change the landscape of the illustration business.
 A relatively new medium at the time, television began replacing publications as the primary focus of advertising dollars, and photography, which conveyed a greater sense of immediacy in a rapidly changing world, stood in more frequently for illustration.
-The loss of revenue and audience prompted many magazines to change direction or r fold entirely, and Künstler realized that his illustrations had to provide something that the camera could not.
+The loss of revenue and audience prompted many magazines to change direction or fold entirely, and Künstler realized that his illustrations had to provide something that the camera could not.
 His dramatic compositions and theatrical scenarios portrayed stories in a way that could have not possibly been captured by photography, and he determined to create illustrations in a visually exciting and richly detailed way.
 Working constantly, as much as fifteen to sixteen hours a day, Künstler honed his vision and his skills, and cites long hours of work as instrumental in developing his technique and style.

 In 1961, Künstler moved to Mexico in the hope of providing his wife Deborah Künstler, who modeled for many of his paintings, and their children David, Amy, and Jane with a unique cultural and educational experience.
 While in Mexico, Künstler continued producing art for Magazine Management, a company that published and circulated men’s adventure, humor, and lifestyle magazines of the day.
 Magazine Management was also the parent company of Marvel Comics, which famously hired writer Stan Lee to run its comics division, and eventually became known as Marvel Entertainment.
 Künstler continued to “paint what was in front of him,” as his father had advised, but he also created imaginative visual fantasies that engaged his many readers and fans.
 “I liked making pictures for stories that were believable, and I did paint pictures for a lot of stories that were unbelievable.
 I think those were the most difficult, but I tried to make those pictures look real, too,” he said.

 Returning to the United States in 1963, Künstler settled his family in Oyster Bay, New York, a scenic town on the Long Island Sound, and continued to work with Magazine Management.
-The company’s talented stable of writers included Mario Puzo, and Künstler would later illustrate the first depictions of the Corleone family in The Godfather.
-Always seeking new outlets for his art, he discovered a new arena for his work, the model kit market.
+The company’s talented stable of writers included Mario Puzo; Künstler would later illustrate the first depictions of the Corleone family in The Godfather.
+Always seeking new outlets for his art, he discovered a new arena for his work—the model kit market.
 His interest in historical accuracy dovetailed nicely with the needs of model manufactures that required striking, detailed images illustrating the contents of their kits featuring classic aircraft, automobiles, and World War II themed subjects.

 Artist and Historian

 A 1966 assignment for National Geographic depicting the early history of St. Augustine, Florida, introduced Künstler to the deep and comprehensive research needed to render a historically accurate scene.
-A later assignment about the Discovery of San Francisco Bay fully exposed him to National Geographic’s scientific and historical subjects and their methodology for producing articles about non-fiction subjects.
+A later assignment about the discovery of San Francisco Bay fully exposed him to National Geographic’s scientific and historical subjects and their methodology for producing articles about non-fiction subjects.
 Consulting with historians and experts in the field, Künstler embraced this method of working, and would continue to use historical research, often combined with site visits, to produce his imagery.

-With the demise of many men’s adventure magazines in the 1970’s, Künstler began to take on new assignments for Newsweek and Good Housekeeping, and created advertising art for national brands like Solarcaine, Old Crow Whiskey, and NYNEX.
+With the demise of many men’s adventure magazines in the 1970s, Künstler began to take on assignments for Newsweek and Good Housekeeping, and create advertising art for national brands like Solarcaine, Old Crow Whiskey, and NYNEX.
 His eye-catching advertisements led to projects for major film studios, and he painted theatrical movie poster illustrations for such classic disaster films as The Poseidon Adventure (1972) and The Hindenburg (1975), and action movies like Go Tell the Spartans (1978), The Taking of Pelham One Two Three (1974), and the cult favorite, The Golden Voyage of Sinbad (1974).

 Commissions from Blair Galleries in Santa Fe, New Mexico were among the first that Künstler accepted for artworks not intended for publication, shifting his focus from published illustration to gallery painting.
 Künstler created his first painting to be produced as a limited edition print in 1976, using the research skills that he acquired as an illustrator in Stroud Farm, a lyrical work that drew inspiration from site visits to the wheat fields of Kansas and Nebraska.
 That year, he also produced a satirical cover for the iconic and irreverent humor magazine, MAD, adding his distinctive spin to the popular poster for Jaws under the alias “Mutz.”